AP6YC/AP6YC.github.io_academic/README.md

 # LOGOS

-This repository is my personal website and por
+This repository is Sasha Petrenko's personal website and portfolio.